3D printing software has improved tremendously over the near couple of years.

 - Provides integrated GCode visualizer to see a rendition of the GCODE you are currently printing

 OctoPrint is absolutely Free.

-Note: tools I have to review later that are included on the list are Netfabb, Pixologic ZBrush, Repetier.
+Note: Tools I have to review later that are included on the list are Netfabb, Pixologic ZBrush, and Repetier.

 What is 3D Printing Software?